hhuuddoo/beat-battle-website/README.md

 # Beat Battle Website

-A website where you can create, and participate in beat battles.
+An :scream::sob::tongue::triumph: EPIC :eyes::smiley::flushed::fearful: website where you can create, and participate in beat battles.

 ## USAGE: